Eye docs and federal authorities warn against the dangers of buying unregulated artificial lenses.

 Halloween is the hands-down best holiday for beauty gurus, fashionistas, and anyone who really just wants to go balls-to-the-wall with a whole lot of ~look~ for a night.
-Lately, that means horror movie–level makeup FX, stick-on vampire teeth, fake blood, and—the pièce de résistance—creepy AF colored contacts that turn your peepers blood red, deathly black, or ghostly white.
+(Speaking of: These 10 Halloween Costumes Let You Wear Workout Clothes) That often means horror movie–level makeup FX, stick-on vampire teeth, fake blood, and—the pièce de résistance—creepy AF colored Halloween contacts that turn your peepers blood red, ghoulish green, deathly black, or ghostly white.

-If you're dead set (no pun intended) on spook-ifying your eyes for the holiday, don't grab lenses from a random Halloween story or—even worse—a random site on the Internet.
+If you're dead set (no pun intended) on spookifying your eyes for the holiday, don't grab lenses from a random Halloween store or—even worse—a random site on the internet.
 Instead, hit up your eye doctor, get a prescription, and purchase them from a licensed provider.
 (Or maybe just try a smoky eye look instead.)

 Then follow these guidelines from Dr. Fartash for playing it safe:

 - Clean and store them properly—the same way you would with regular lenses.
 Wash your hands before and after, use fresh solution and a clean case, and make sure you're not making these contact lens mistakes.

 - You really, really shouldn't sleep in them.
 "Because of the coloring, these types of lenses are a lot thicker, so oxygen is not going to get into the eye as much as regular lenses," says Dr. Fartash.
 "That means you're more prone to infections and irritating your eye."

 - Don't swap with a friend.
 You wouldn't share regular lenses—so why should decorative ones be any different?